-Bus drivers must have a commercial driver license if they drive a vehicle designed to seat more than 15 persons, including the driver.

-Bus drivers must have a passenger endorsement on their commercial driver license.
-To get the endorsement you must pass a knowledge test on Sections 2 and 4 of this manual.
+Bus drivers must have a commercial driver license if they drive a This Section Covers vehicle designed to seat more than 16 persons, including the driver.
+Definition of a Bus Pre-trip Inspection Bus drivers must have a passenger endorsement on their commercial Loading driver license.
+To get the endorsement you must pass a knowledge Safe Driving with Buses test on Sections 2 and 4 of this manual.
 (If your bus has air brakes, you must also pass a knowledge test on Section 5.)
 You must also pass the skills tests required for the class of vehicle you drive.

-- Definition of a Bus

-- Pre-trip Inspection

-- Loading

-- Safe Driving with Buses

 Before driving your bus, you must be sure it is safe.
-You must review the inspection report made by the previous driver.
+You must review 4.1 Pre-trip Inspection the inspection report made by the previous driver.
 Only if defects reported earlier have been certified as repaired or not needed to be repaired, should you sign the previous driver's report.
 This is your certification that the defects reported earlier have been fixed.

-Make sure these things are in good working order before driving:

-- Service brakes, including air hose couplings (if your bus has a trailer or semi-trailer).

-- Parking brake.

-- Steering mechanism.

-- Lights and reflectors.

-- Tires (front wheels must not have recapped or regrooved tires).

-- Horn.

-- Windshield wiper or wipers.

-- Rear-vision mirror or mirrors.

-- Coupling devices (if present).

-- Wheels and rims.

-- Emergency equipment.

-As you check the outside of the bus, close any open emergency exits.
+Make sure these things are in good working order before driving: Vehicle Systems Service brakes, including air hose couplings (if your bus has a trailer or semi-trailer).
+Parking brake.
+Steering mechanism.
+Lights and reflectors.
+Tires (front wheels must not have recapped or regrooved tires).
+Horn.
+Windshield wiper or wipers.
+Rear-vision mirror or mirrors.
+Coupling devices (if present).
+Wheels and rims.
+Emergency equipment.
+Access Doors and Panels As you check the outside of the bus, close any open emergency exits.
 Also, close any open access panels (for baggage, restroom service, engine, etc) before driving.

-People sometimes damage unattended buses.
+Bus Interior People sometimes damage unattended buses.
 Always check the interior of the bus before driving to ensure rider safety.
 Aisles and stairwells should always be clear.
 The following parts of your bus must be in safe working condition:

-- 4.1 Pre-trip Inspection - Vehicle Systems

-- Access Doors and Panels - Bus Interior